oracle/oracle-database-operator/docs/sharding/provisioning/user-defined-sharding/udsharding_provisioning_with_notification_using_oci_notification.md

     kubectl create configmap onsconfigmap --from-file=./configmap_data.txt -n shns
     ```

-3. Create a key file `priavatekey` having the PEM key of the OCI user being used to send notification:
+3. Create a key file `privatekey` that has the PEM key of the OCI user being used to send notification:
     ```sh
     -----BEGIN PRIVATE KEY-G----
     MIIEvQIBADANBgkqhkiG9w0BAQEFAASCBKcwggSjAgEAAoIBAQCXYxA0DJvEwtVR